 The key to perfectly grilled steak is timing and temperature control.
 Here’s how to nail it every time:

-This Caribbean-influenced chimichurri sauce brings fresh, spicy, and smoky flavors that perfectly complement a rich, grilled porterhouse.
+This Caribbean influenced chimichurri sauce brings fresh, spicy, and smoky flavors that perfectly complement a rich, grilled porterhouse.
 Fresh herbs like parsley, cilantro, and mint provide brightness, while habanero peppers and jerk spices add Caribbean heat.
-The sauce works equally well as a marinade before grilling or spooned over the finished steak—and any leftovers are great on eggs, sandwiches, or grilled vegetables the next day.
+The sauce works equally well as a marinade before grilling or spooned over the finished steak and any leftovers are great on eggs, sandwiches, or grilled vegetables the next day.
+For a complete Caribbean inspired meal, serve this steak alongside creamy Caribbean Creamed Plantains to balance the heat of the jerk chimichurri.

 Grilled Porterhouse Steak with Jerk-Inspired Chimichurri Sauce